 I can say thou

-it was empowering.
+it was empowering:

 I saw myself overcoming the most intense experience I had ever lived.

-In the other hand,
+In the other hand:

-the love that having my son has brought me
+The love that having my son has brought me,

-has also required surrendering,
+has also required sensing other kind of pains,

-taking possession of more of me.
+and take possession of more victories.